ntatko/iot-lnl/README.md

 npm install
 ```

-Then, plug in your arduino, using the provided USB cable.
+Then, plug in your arduino using the provided USB cable.
 Make sure that the arduino is powered on (some lights will come on).

 ### Running